ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-java/README.md

 ```

-Finally, pass this notification and an optional `ResponseListener` to get notified of the result:
+Finally, pass this notification.
+An optional callback `ResponseListener` is provided if you want to get notified of the result or do
+some processing with response satusCode or responseBody returned by this callback.

 ```
 	PushNotifications.send(notification, new PushNotificationsResponseListener(){